Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 Name: 298, dtype: object
 ```

+Since Barbara Morgan was the oldest to join the astronaut program, I was interested in her journey in getting to that point at that stage of her life.
+So I read into Barbara's [Wikipedia page](https://en.wikipedia.org/wiki/Barbara_Morgan) and was not disappointed in learning her journey!

 - Barbara Morgan was the backup to Christa McAuliffe as part of the Teachers in Space Project back in 1985.
-McAuliffe was part of the crew for the ill-fated Space Shuttle Challenger mission in 1986.
+McAuliffe was part of the crew for the ill-fated _Space Shuttle Challenger_ mission in 1986.

 - Morgan was finally selected in 1998 and flew on the STS-118 Mission.

 #### Age By Selection Year

-I wanted to see how the age of the selection group has changed over time.
+Additionally, I wanted to see how the age of the selection group has changed over time, if at all.

 ![Age Distribution by Year](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_age_year_sns.png)

-- The average age of an astronaut across all Selection Groups was 34.5 years old
+- The average age of an astronaut across all Selection Groups was __34.5__ years old

-- The distribution of astronauts appears to have gotten older over time with very few candidates being younger than 30.
+- The distribution of astronauts appears to have gotten older over time with very few candidates being younger than _30_.

-- We know that Selection Groups before 1978 were mostly smaller than average 16 in each class.
+- We know that Selection Groups before 1978 were mostly smaller than average __16__ in each class.
 This can account for the distributions with less variance.

 ### Astronaut Selection

 {% include nasa_sankey.html %}

 - The current pool of astronauts are close to evenly split between military and civilian backgrounds.
-- The military path to NASA is dominated by 188 men, but there are 13 women who have become astronauts from our armed services.
+- The military path to NASA is dominated by __188 men__, but there are __13 women__ who have become astronauts from our armed services.

 ```
 [['Collins, Eileen M. ', 1990],